progrium/go-extpoints/README.md

 ## Quick Example

-Here is a simple Go application that lets components hook into `main()` as subcommands by implementing an extension point interface called `Subcommand`.
+Here is a simple Go application that lets components hook into `main()` as subcommands simply by implementing an interface we'll make called `Subcommand`.
+This interface will have just one method `Run()`, but you can make extension points based on any interface.

 Assuming our package lives under `$GOPATH/src/github.com/quick/example`, here is our `main.go`:

 ```go
 //go:generate go-extpoints